LTUC/amman-dotnet-401d2/Labs/Day08/README.md

 ## Setup
 - Add the data.json file to your solution root folder
 - Explore the NuGet packages and install NewtonSoftJson
-- Do some self research (prev. labs count too) and find out how to read in JSON file (hint: JsonConvert.DeserializedOject is *part* of it)
+- Do some self research and find out how to read in JSON file (hint: JsonConvert.DeserializedOject is *part* of it)
 - You will need to break up each section of the JSON file up into different classes, use your resources - ask the TA's if your stuck.
+(Maybe find a converter of some sort??)
 -
 #### Questions
 Each query builds off of the next.